Call or E-mail us today!

 Save the Monarch Butterfly

-The Monarch butterfly population has made progress overwintering in the forests of Mexico over the last two winters, but they are still at dangerously low levels.
-Migration numbers are not available for 2017, as of yet, but twenty years ago, the orange and black beauties covered 44 acres compared to just 10 acres in December of 2015.
+The Monarch butterfly population has made progress overwintering in the forests of Mexico over the last two winters, but twenty years ago, the orange and black beauties covered 44 acres compared to nearly 15 acres in December of 2018.
 You can make a difference to help save the Monarch by planting Asclepias (Milkweed), their host plant along with some nectar plants.
 One of the important aspects to saving the Monarchs is to be able to recognize them at each stage of their life.
 We have provided pictures of what you should look for on our Save the Monarch page located on our web site.

 Organic Air Tree and Shrub Care